Schumerlab/doc/ONT_sequencing_data_acquisition.md

 dorado download --model dna_r10.4.1_e8.2_400bps_sup@v5.0.0_5mCG_5hmCG@v3
 ```

-After this occurs the basecalling (in parallel) and merging the combined outputs.
+Run basecalling (in parallel), merge the bam outputs, and convert the combined bam to a fastq.
 ```
 cd /path/to/scratch/dir/basecall/